Endran/MiniReactor/README.md

 ## Get it

-Add it in your root build.gradle at the end of repositories:
+Add JitPack in your root build.gradle at the end of repositories:

 ```
 	allprojects {